kunigami/kunigami.github.io/_docs/cpp/index.md

 ### Interface

-If you're coming from Java, C++ doesn't have syntax for interfaces but it can be modeles as class with all pure virtual methods.
+If you're coming from Java, C++ doesn't have syntax for interfaces but it can be modeled as class with all pure virtual methods.

 ### Override methods